Pregabalin is used to treat and prevent some types of pain and seizures. It is also sometimes used for other conditions.

 |Tell your doctor|

-Dizziness, drowsiness, headache
+Dizziness, drowsiness, tiredness or weakness

 Swollen feet or legs